 Here’s a high-level, TL;DR preview of what you’ll learn in more detail in this guide:

-- Google AdWords is based on an auction system that rewards businesses who have high-quality ad campaigns with lower costs and better ad placement.
+- Google AdWords is based on an auction system that rewards businesses that have high-quality ad campaigns with lower costs and better ad placement.

 - You can exercise tight control over how your AdWords budget is spent using tactics like ad scheduling, geotargeting, and device targeting.